futureofcoding/futureofcoding.org/drafts/dctp.md

 I didn't like to hear this.
 I loved React and the FRP I knew.
 I was reluctant to read [a stodgy paper from the 90s](http://conal.net/papers/icfp97/).
 But I trusted and respected Paul so I gave it a go.

 My eyes immediately glazed over.
 I wasn't able to make sense of almost any part of it, so I gave up.
-However, I couldn't escape HN comments alluding to [real](https://hn.algolia.com/?sort=byPopularity&prefix&page=0&dateRange=all&type=comment&query=real%20frp) or [original](https://hn.algolia.com/?sort=byPopularity&prefix&page=0&dateRange=all&type=comment&query=original%20frp) FRP.
+However, I couldn't escape HN comments alluding to "[real](https://hn.algolia.com/?sort=byPopularity&prefix&page=0&dateRange=all&type=comment&query=real%20frp)" or "[original](https://hn.algolia.com/?sort=byPopularity&prefix&page=0&dateRange=all&type=comment&query=original%20frp)" FRP.

 They were annoying enough to send me back to Conal for another try.
 I wanted to show these pompous pricks that their precious old FRP was *worse* than my modern FRP.
-(Maybe you feel the same towards me, dear reader? 😜)
+(Maybe you feel the same way towards me, dear reader? 😜)

 Yet I couldn't make heads or tail of Conal, even in [video](https://www.youtube.com/watch?v=j3Q32brCUAI) [form](https://www.youtube.com/watch?v=teRC_Lf61Gw).
 I gave up again.
 Over the course of a year, I tried on-and-off again to read Conal's papers, but they never made sense.
 I decided to give it up for nonsense.
 There was no there there.